rcrdk/expert-notes/README.md

 # 📒 Experts Notes
-I developed this project as a challenge of my latest studies on React lessons at [Rocketseat](https://www.rocketseat.com.br).
+I developed this project as a challenge of my latest studies on React lessons at [Rocketseat](https://www.rocketseat.com.br) on NLW.

 <br>